hayeseoin/hosts-file-hyper-v/README.md

  Run .\\entrypoint.sh from Powershell to automatically update the hosts file with all the IPs on your Hyper-V VMs.

- Set up as a scheduled task to automatically poll Hyper-V for updates.

 ## Description

 There are two big frustrations with using Hyper-V to run VMs on Windows.